feature-engine/feature_engine/docs/user_guide/datetime/DatetimeFeatures.rst

 learning models.
 Yet, an enormous amount of information can be extracted from them.

 :class:`DatetimeFeatures()` extracts many numerical and binary date and time features from these datetime variables.
-Among these features we can find the month in which an event occurred, the day of the week, or whether that day was a weekend day.
+Among these features, we find the month in which an event occurred, the day of the week, or whether that day was a weekend day.

 With :class:`DatetimeFeatures()` we can choose which date and time features